ramonmsa/Election-Analysis/README.md

 ## Summary

-The code uses list and dictionary to be populate with all counties and candidates found in a provided dataset making it suitable to any election audition.
+The code uses list and dictionary to be populated with all counties and candidates found in a provided dataset making it suitable to any election audition.
 However, two small changes are necessary to accommodate unpredictable specifications:

  1. __Change the path and CSV file name within the code below within__:
 	 - Whatever is *after* comma may be the *CSV file name* to be informed within quotes.